 Because weather can be unpredictable, we recommend guests be prepared for both warmer and cooler weather conditions that may occur on the same trip.
 Check area weather conditions prior to the travel date, but realize that weather may vary in the canyon from Moab or wherever the weather readings were taken.
 This link may give an idea of what to expect: http://www.westernriver.com/cataract-canyon-rafting/weather

-Driving directly to Moab, UT or flying into Grand Junction, CO (GJT) or Salt Lake City, UT (SLC) and then renting a car or catching a shuttle make getting to Moab easy.
-Marriott SpringHill Suites (where we meet our guest the morning of the trip) offers plenty of free parking for vehicles.
-Also, flights into Moab (CNY) are available through Skywest (dba United) from Denver International (DEN).
+Driving directly to Moab, UT or flying into Grand Junction, CO (GJT) or Salt Lake City, UT (SLC) and then renting a car make getting to Moab easy.
+Marriott SpringHill Suites (where we meet our guests the morning of the trip) offers plenty of free parking for vehicles.
+Additionally, flights into Moab (CNY) from Phoenix (PHX) are available through Contour Air.
 Here are helpful details about getting to Moab (link is from our sister site, moabadventurecenter.com):

 We provide transportation from Marriott SpringHill Suites to the river and back at the trip’s end.
 A 30 minute bus ride delivers guests to the starting point along the banks of the Colorado River just outside of Moab, where guides and rafts will be waiting!
 A return scenic flight to Moab over Canyonlands Natl Park (where guests have been rafting through Cataract Canyon) is included in the trip price.
 After the flight, guests are then delivered by bus back to the Marriott SpringHill Suites.

-Pack car keys in a zippered pocket in your duffel bag.
+Pack car keys in a zippered pocket in your duffle bag.
 Alternately, they may be left at the hotel desk or with stored luggage while you are away.